nanolith/mockcpp/README.md

 Under the covers, the called() matcher is builds up a chain of matchers for individual elements.
 It then uses this chain to match against invocations.
 The called method is a template, and it will accept alternative arguments.
-A user can either pass in the argument type it is expecting, which creates an std::equal matcher, or the user can pass in a matcher argument, which can vary from std::greater / std::less to a user-defined lambda.
+A user can either pass in the argument type called is expecting, which creates an std::equal matcher, or the user can pass in a matcher argument, which can vary from std::greater / std::less to a user-defined lambda.